Ceiling Fan

 • AC fans: Older technology, 3-speed standard, slightly louder.
 Cheaper upfront.
 Fine for guest rooms that rarely run.

 Our default recommendation in 2026: DC for any fan that runs more than 2 hours/day.
-The electricity savings alone pay back the price difference in 18 months in Singapore.
+The electricity savings alone pay back the price difference in 18 months in Singapore — and if you're weighing the running cost against your aircon, we break down how a ceiling fan compares to aircon on your power bill separately.

 Sizing for your room